takekazuomi/lifewithposh/PITCHME.md

 # End

 World is not so easy to live.
-But we can change by code.
+However we can change by code.
 Let's OSS and PR.